jonaserhart/jonaserhart/README.md

 ### About me ℹ️
 I...
  - ... live in Austria 🏔
- - ... study Computer Science in Innsbruck 📚
+ - ... am currently studying Computer Science in Innsbruck 📚
  - ... work part time as a developer ⌨️
+ - ... am interested to learn new things and getting to know new technologies
  - ... have a website, but its not finished ([jonaserh.art](https://www.jonaserh.art))

 ### Stats 📊